-A Board effectiveness review was carried out in 2022, with a working group formed by the Chair to set actions and timescales for the recommendations made.
-All recommended actions have now been implemented.

-The ethos of the Society has been refined over a number of years and regularly discussed with employees during inductions, team meetings, appraisals and embedded through our Customer Excellence (CEP) programme.
-To maintain our culture for the long term we aim to empower employees by promoting internally.
+eview was carried out with a working group to set actions and ommendations now implemented.
+The next review will be has been refined over a number of years and regularly es during inductions, team meetings, appraisals and Customer Excellence (CEP) programme.
+To maintain our m we aim to empower employees by promoting internally.